Using 3 ingredients and a blender, this Sweet Plantain Cake is a perfect lesson in keeping things simple!

 Plantains are much starchier than bananas.
 The starch content has a huge impact on baked goods.
 So DO NOT use the two interchangeably.

-Toppings and tips for serving this cake
+Toppings and tips for serving this flourless plantain cake

 This sweet plantain cake is super versatile as far as serving goes!
 Sometimes I opt to treat it like a snack cake, grabbing a piece without any accompaniament.